cezary-rasinski/Neural-Network/README.md

 # Neural-Network

 A simple project made to understand the basics of neural networks.
+The goal was to correctly classify a 2x2 pixel image pattern as one of the following: solid, diagonal, vertical, horizontal.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/cezary-rasinski/Neural-Network/blob/main/2x2_pixel_image_classifier.ipynb)